DenizenScript/Denizen-Beginners-Guide/source/guides/basics/flags.md

 For more information on exactly how different object types handle flags, refer to the [Flag System technical doc](https://meta.denizenscript.com/Docs/Languages/flag%20system).

+### Flag Names

+Many basic ASCII symbols <span class="parens">(like `.` or `!` or `%` or etc., anything that isn't a letter or number really)</span> in names of things <span class="parens">(flags, definitions, script containers, etc)</span> in Denizen can have special meanings and, other than when intentionally using those special meanings, should be avoided.
+Keep to simple textual names, with underscores `_` to separate words instead of spaces.

-### Advanced Note: Maps And Sub-maps
+#### Advanced Note: Maps And Sub-maps

 Advanced/experienced users might recognize that flags are a form of data-map - that is, a system of data consisting of named keys paired with values.
 Those users might be interested in `MapTag` objects, or in using flags to produce dynamic submapping structures (maps within maps).
 The Denizen flag systems supports submapping automatically by using the `.` symbol as the submap separator, like `- flag server myroot.mysubmap.mykey:myvalue`.
+This will assign the flag named `myroot.mysubmap` to a MapTag value of `[mykey=myvalue]`, and thus the flag named `myroot` to a nested-MapTag value of `[mysubmap=[mykey=myvalue]]`.
+The `has_flag` tag will return true for `has_flag[myroot]`, and true for `has_flag[myroot.mysubmap]`, and true for `has_flag[myroot.mysubmap.mykey]`.

 If this seems arcane or complex to you, don't worry, you don't need to use or understand this right now.
 There will be further explanation of this system / how to use it / what it can be used for in a later part of [the advanced section](/guides/advanced/index).

-### Special Note: Restricted Flag Names
+#### Special Note: Restricted Flag Names

 It should be noted that it is considered restricted to have flag names prefixed with two underscores, like `__name`.
 This is because some internal features of Denizen will generate flags, and use this naming convention to avoid conflicts with scripts.
 This includes for example the `zap` command using `__interact_step` and the `cooldown` command using `__interact_cooldown`.